sellomkantjwa/CSharpGuidelines/static-guide.md

 ### Always call `ConfigureAwait(false)` on async functions :white_circle:
 This avoids deadlocks but ensuring that continuation after await does not have to run in the caller context.
 See [this article](https://medium.com/bynder-tech/c-why-you-should-use-configureawait-false-in-your-library-code-d7837dce3d7f)

+### Prefer `async` and `await` when creating methods :red_circle:
+Using the async-await frees up resources on the current thread for other processes and should be preferred.

 ### Use generic constraints if applicable :red_circle:
 Instead of casting to and from the object type in generic types or methods, use `where` constraints or the `as` operator to specify the exact characteristics of the generic parameter.